 Upon baking, this tropical dessert ends up with a decadent texture and mouth-watering taste that really hit the spot.
 It also freezes well for days, giving you plenty of time to prepare if the next fancy party is around the corner.

-Lilikoi is the Hawaiian word for yellow passionfruit, one of the most exotic tropical fruits in the islands.
+Lilikoi is the Hawaiian word for yellow passionfruit, one of the most iconic fruits in Hawaii.
 This dessert is the Hawaiian take on the classic lemon bar.
 Typically, it combines eggs, flour, sugar, and lilikoi juice to make a real crowd-pleaser that is sure to satisfy.

 A chewy shortbread crust is sprinkled with a dash of powdered sugar and occasionally some fresh whipped cream.
 As the star of the show, passionfruit gives it a sweet-tart flavor and a unique aroma that draws everyone to it.

 From start to finish, this sweet treat comes together in around 35 minutes.
-It’s best served chilled, so you should plan for at least an hour of cooling time if you’re plating them at your next fancy dinner party.
+It’s best served chilled, so you should plan for at least an hour of cooling time if you’re planning to make this dessert for your dinner party.

 Are you interested in whipping up this lilikoi bar at home?
 If yes, here’s the best way to do it!
 You can see this video to know more: